High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Sparse trigonometric approximation in ,

 Lemma \ref{Bernstein} also holds for complex-valued random variables with slight modifications in the constants. \begin{cor} Under the same conditions as in Lemma \ref{Bernstein} it holds for independent mean-zero complex valued random variables \(Z_1,\ldots,Z_J\) the bound,

 \end{cor}

-\begin{proof} We consider that the absolute value of a sum of complex random variables \(Z_j = X_j + i Y_j\) can be estimated from above as by the sum of absolute values.
+\begin{proof} We consider that if a complex number is bounded from below by \(s\) then the absolute value of either its real or imaginary part must be bounded by \(\frac{s}{\sqrt{2}}\).
 From there follows this bound

-Where in the last line we used that \(X_1,\ldots, X_J\) and \(Y_1,\ldots,Y_J\) are families of real-valued independent random variables that fulfil the requirements of Lemma \ref{Bernstein}. \end{proof}
+Where in the last line we used that \(X_1,\ldots, X_J\) and \(Y_1,\ldots,Y_J\) are families of real-valued independent random variables that fulfill the requirements of Lemma \ref{Bernstein}. \end{proof}

 The following is a specific formulation of ~``tails to moments'' type, adapted to our formulation of the Bernstein inequality.
 General formulations can be found in \cite[Section 7.2]{FoRa13}. \begin{cor}[Tails to moments] Let \( X \) be a random variable with bounded tails of the form